\'Ez fields: Sharpness and applications to large fields

 Fact~\ref{fact:fehm} is a theorem of Fehm~\cite{Fehm-subfield}.
 It was later generalized in~\cite{ansco-exis}.

 \begin{fact} Suppose that $K$ is perfect and large.
 Then $K$ does not existentially define an infinite proper subfield of $K$. \end{fact}

 We describe a topological proof of Fact~\ref{fact:fehm}.
 Suppose $K$ is perfect and $L$ is an existentially definable infinite proper subfield of $K$.
-By Theorem B $L$ has $\Sa E_K$-interior.
+By Corollary A $L$ has $\Sa E_K$-interior.
 By Proposition~\ref{prop:subfield} below the \'etale open topology on $K$ is discrete.
 By Fact~\ref{fact:large-potato} $K$ is not large.